 Black Forest Cake: History

-The dessert made its first "official" appearance in a cooking text during the 1930s and began to enjoy much popularity after World War II.
-However, there are two stories that trace the origins of the Black Forest Cake.
+The dessert made its first 'official' appearance in a cooking text during the 1930s and began to enjoy much popularity after World War II.
+However, there are several stories that trace the origins of the Black Forest Cake.

-The first story is that of Josef Keller, manager of the Café Agner in Bad Godesberg - once an independent municipality and now included in the urban district of Bonn.
+Others argue that the cake bears the name Black Forest not because that is where it is invented, but because it resembles the bollenhut costumes with red pom-poms that women use for traditional dances there.
+Still others say that the Black Forest name is more metaphorical, with the cake evoking the dark, loamy moisture of the deep, shady forest.
+The most modern of all the origin stories is that of Josef Keller, manager of the Café Agner in Bad Godesberg - once an independent municipality and now included in the urban district of Bonn.
 Keller reportedly invented this cake at his restaurant in 1915.

 Black Forest Cake: Where To Find It